Church Rock (Utah)

 The three-tiered sandstone rock is located not far from the Home of Truth, but is only one of several in the area (Sugarloaf and Turtle Rock among others).
 Part of the myth is that the group set upon a grand plan to hollow out the entire center of the sandstone monument, by hand, to build a church.
 In fact, the sandstone formation was owned by a local rancher, Claud Young of Monticello.
 Young owned about 2000 acres of land, for cattle range, before the highway came through the area known as Dry Valley.

 The only evidence of the myth, and the apparent basis for the assumption of turning the rock into a 'church,' is the 16 by 24 foot opening chiseled into the rock.
 In fact, that 'opening' was contracted out by the owner, Claud Young.
-The opening was done through the of use of dynamite and cut out of the stone during the late 1940s to store salt licks and feed for the cattle.
+The opening was done through the use of dynamite and cut out of the stone during the late 1940s to store salt licks and feed for the cattle.
 The rock is still owned by the Young family, in equal shares by the two daughters and two sons of Claud and Inez Young, their surviving spouses, and/or surviving grandchildren owning their percentage of 'the rock.'